ncatlab/nlab-content/pages/6/4/3/7/17346/content.md

   \,.
 $$

-Specifically, regard the terms here as the following bigraded abelian groups
+Specifically, regard the terms here as bigraded in the following way

 $$
   \begin{aligned}